FusionAuth/fusionauth-site/site/_posts/2022-12-02-announcing-fusionauth-1-41.md

 There's a lot more detail in [the WebAuthn documentation](/fusionauth.io/docs/v1/tech/passwordless/webauthn-passkeys).

-This functionality is only available for our Essentials and Enterprise users; learn more by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).
+This functionality is limited to Essentials and Enterprise users; learn more by visiting [the pricing page](/pricing) or [contacting our sales team](/contact).

-## Steam login

-FusionAuth supports [Login with Steam](/docs/v1/tech/identity-providers/steam) which is a great way to let your game users log in.
-Previous to this release you could only link accounts with an access token.
-But sometimes, all you have is a user session ticket.

-This release allows you to use the session ticket to complete a link.
-You can read more about this in [the API docs](/docs/v1/tech/apis/identity-providers/steam); search for `sessionTicket`.

 ## Provisioning for the FusionAuth admin UI